SeraVault/seravault/README.md

 <h2>About</h2>
-Seravault is an application that allows users to encrypt confidential imformation and securely share with others.
+Seravault is a progressive web app that allows users to encrypt confidential information and securely share with others.
 The app implements end-to-end encryption so that the man-in-the-middle attack vector is eliminated.
+Multi-factor authentication is implemented to decrease the probability that an attacker can impersonate a user to gain access.
+Find out more at https://www.seravault.com

 <h2>Installation</h2>